 Tool 4: Evolve Money

 An application available for all smartphone, tablet and desktop operation systems, Evolve Money consolidates bill paying into one place.
 The application lets your college student pay for everything from utilities and cable to cellphone bills.
 It even features a same-day, express pay option that lets your student avoid late fees.
 Unlike the free standard payments, express payments tack on a small fee.
-Evolve Money pays bills with debit or credit cards, as well as letting your student add cash the account.
+Evolve Money pays bills with debit or credit cards, as well as letting your student add cash to the account.

 Tool 5: Tax Software